 His current research focuses on Gender and Leadership in society, Peacebuilding and Memorialization in post-conflict and post-genocide African countries.
 His other research project explores the role of memorialization in foreign policy formulation.
 He has been a recipient of individual research grants and been part of research teams that received grants from International Development Research Centre (Canada), Carnegie Corporation of New York (USA), Cambridge-Africa ALBORADA (UK), FWO (Belgium), USIU-A (Kenya) and VLIR-UOS (Belgium).
 He has won various awards including Nancy Millis Award for theses of exceptional merit at La Trobe University in Melbourne Australia and many others.

-Dr. Mwambari’s academic journey has led him to a multidisciplinary approach for his studies and work.
-He first earned a diploma in business administration (Runder College, Nairobi), then a BA and MA in international relations (both from United States International University–Africa, (2004–2009) and an MA in Pan African Studies from Syracuse University Syracuse, NY, USA, (2008–2010).
-And a PhD in History at the School of Historical and European Studies, La Trobe University–Melbourne, Australia (2011–2015).
-As a lifelong learner, he has pursued other professional training, earning a certificate in mediation under the joint auspices of the Institute for International Mediation and Conflict Resolution at the University of Cape Town, the Preparing Future Faculty program of Syracuse University, and Duke Divinity School’s Reconciliation and Christianity / Great Lakes Initiative Leadership program.
-He has won various awards and research grants including the recent Nancy Millis Award for theses of exceptional merit at La Trobe University.
+Mwambari’s academic journey has led him to a multidisciplinary approach for his studies and work.
+He earned a BA and MA in international relations, both from United States International University–Africa, (2004–2009) and an MA in Pan African Studies from Syracuse University Syracuse, NY, USA, (2008–2010), and a PhD in History at the College of Arts, Social Sciences and Commerce, Humanities and Social Sciences La Trobe University–Melbourne, Australia (2011–2015).
+As a lifelong learner, he has pursued other professional training programs, earning a certificate in mediation under the joint auspices of the Institute for International Mediation and Conflict Resolution at the University of Cape Town (SA) (2006), the Preparing Future Faculty program of Syracuse University (2010), and Duke Divinity School’s Reconciliation and Christianity / Great Lakes Initiative Leadership program (2012 and 2013).